niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

 In the previous example you can notice each path has an array value as well.
-This array has two keys: **use** which points to the Controller class that will listen to the path and **require**, that has values such as 'login' or 'csrf' and tells the framework if the path requires an active logged in session and/or a CSRF check when sending data to the server (see <a href="#security-csrf">CSRF Token Form Validation</a> for more details).
+This array has two keys: **use** which points to the Controller class that will listen to the path and **require**, that has values such as 'login' or 'csrf' and tells the framework if the path requires an active logged in session and/or a CSRF validation when sending data to the server (see <a href="#security-csrf">CSRF Token Form Validation</a> for more details).
 This values are set to false by default so you can omit the whole 'require' key.
 The usage of Controllers is detailed in the Controllers section of this page.

 <a name="routing-admin"></a>
 ### Routing: Application Admin Space